nanochess/ecsbasic/README.md

 There are 26 variables (A-Z), 26 string variables (A$-Z$), and 26 arrays (A-Z) requiring DIM first to declare them.

-The floating-point support is 32 bits (25-bit mantissa, 7-bit exponent, and sign bit)
+The floating-point support is 32 bits (25-bit mantissa, 7-bit exponent, and sign bit).
+Number input and output support scientific notation.

 The following statements are supported: